 Winter is drawing nearer, the nights are getting darker and the creatures in our gardens are preparing themselves for the cold winter ahead.
 At this time of year many animals will benefit from a little help, so read on for a few ideas on how you can make the winter a little less hostile!

 You may start noticing more birds in your garden, not only because there is less natural food available, but also because the falling leaves make them easier to spot in increasingly bare trees.
 Keep your bird feeders well topped up: they will be a well needed supplement to any berries left on your trees and shrubs.
-Don’t be too quick to clear up any fallen fruit like apples either – these provide a tasty Autumn snack for birds too.
+Don’t be too quick to clear up any fallen fruit like apples either – these provide a tasty autumn snack for birds too.
 Find out more about feeding birds in our video.

 Replace the water in your bird bath regularly and check for ice.
 Try putting a small plastic or rubber ball in there: this can help stop the ice forming as quickly as it bobs around.

 Now is a good time to be putting up bird boxes ready for next year – birds are just like us and like to have a good look around potential homes well in advance before deciding whether to move in.
 If you already have a bird box that was used this year, now is a good time to clean it out ready for next year.
-If you want to have a go at making a bird box, have a look at our how to video here.
+If you want to have a go at making a bird box, have a look at our tutorial video here.

 Check your bonfires for hedgehogs